Brennan-Clinch/Project2/Entertainment Analysis.md

 the following variables to predict Number of Shares.
 We are going to analyze the Online News Popularity dataset.
-It is a dataset which is used to predict the number of shares and article published on Mashable.com got on social media sites.We are going to use the following variables to predict Number of Shares.
+It is a dataset which is used to predict the number of shares and article published on Mashable.com got on social media sites.
+We are going to use the following variables to predict Number of Shares.

 \*num\_imgs: Number of images